Stoccoin-Official/Stoccoin-Website/README.md

 The technology stack used for this project is:

-- Frontend: React.js, Bootstrap
+- Frontend: React.js, Tailwind CSS
-- Backend: Node.js, Express.js, MongoDB
+- Backend: Node.js, Express.js, MongoDB, Firebase

 ## Getting started